VinEdw/mini-python-scripts/README.md

 This script makes folders in the current working directory based on the names in a list of strings.
 It does not support nested folders though.

+## morse-translator

+This script allows for translation of text to and from morse code.
+Note that some special characters were taken from what was used in [GBoard's morse code keyboard](https://support.google.com/accessibility/android/answer/9011881?hl=en&co=GENIE.Platform%3DAndroid).
+`.` is used for "dot", `-` is used for dash, ` ` is used to separate characters, and `/` is used to separate words.
+If you would like to learn morse code, I found the [Google's morse code trainer](https://morse.withgoogle.com/learn/) helpful.

 ## quick_data_calculations

 This script contains some math functions that might be helpful for rudimentary data analysis.
 It was originally made to help me conceptualize the formulas I was needing to use by translating them into code.